law-dwg/LSQR-CUDA/README.md

 * [spmvCSRVector](source/gpu/kernels.cu#235)
 * [spmvCSRVectorShared](source/gpu/kernels.cu#260)

-While the first, spmvNaive, uses one thread per row in matrix A to solve for a value in the solution vector, spmvCSRVector and spmvCSRVectorShared use, instaed, one warp (i.e. 32 threads) per row in matrix A. This allows for a better utilization of resources, since the naive approach can create bottlenecks if it encounters a row that is significantly more dense than others.
+While the first, spmvNaive, uses one thread per row in matrix A to solve for a value in the solution vector, spmvCSRVector and spmvCSRVectorShared use, instead, one warp (i.e. 32 threads) per row in matrix A. This allows for a better utilization of resources, since the naive approach can create bottlenecks if it encounters a row that is significantly more dense than others.

 The biggest difference between spmvCSRVector and spmvCSRVectorShared is their use of shared memory; spmvCSRVectorShared uses shared, cached memory, while spmvCSRVector does not.
-There is no real significant speedup found between these kernels when used in lsqr. spmvCSRVector is set to the default in this implementation, but it can easily be switched via the ```kern``` variable used in [matrixCUDA.cu](source/gpu/matrixCUDA.cu#8).
+There is no real significant speedup found between these kernels when used in LSQR. spmvCSRVector is set to the default in this implementation, but it can easily be switched via the ```kern``` variable used in [matrixCUDA.cu](source/gpu/matrixCUDA.cu#8).

-The run time of lsqr when using each kernel can be seen in the table below (inputs 2500_2500_A_0.mat and 2500_1_b.vec):
+The run time of LSQR when using each kernel can be seen in the table below (inputs 2500_2500_A_0.mat and 2500_1_b.vec):

 |kernel used        |calculation time (s)|
 |-------------------|--------------------|